Adjusting to the Feedback Culture: The User’s Guide You Need

 “Feedback is often viewed as either a gift or as a curse,” Harrison says.
 “You can view feedback in either way, but if you’re only expecting that it will be bad, you will miss out on real and meaningful opportunities to repair relationships with drivers.
 Viewing all feedback, good or bad, as a gift is a way to make an impact not only for your company but on the industry as a whole.”

-When you partner with WorkHound to create a feedback program for your drivers, you gain a full team of people invested in making your program a success.
-Want to learn about a trucking company that is mastering its feedback program?
-Learn all about the companies who are experiencing WorkHound retention success here.
+When you partner with WorkHound to create a feedback program for your workforce, you gain a full team of people invested in making your program a success.